nicholaschenai/ai-for-code/README.md

 - Action space: 10 actions in 3 categories (elemental operations like clicking, tab operations like opening a new tab, URL operations like going back) + 1 noop
 - Baselines
     - best GPT agent (GPT4 with reasoning prompts) has success rate 10.59%, potentially due to lack of active exploration and failure recovery
+        - my comment: I occasionally see some factual qns that can be answered via zero shot (eg "Which US states border Massachusetts"), might skew the metrics
     - of 41 templates, GPT4 agent only gets 100% on 1 template
     - Failure modes
         - Early stopping: GPT4 agent erroneously identifies 54.9% of feasible tasks as impossible
         - Observation bias: "GPT-4 agent often demonstrates a tendency to latch onto the first related piece of information it encounters without sufficiently verifying its relevance or accuracy"
         - Failures in Observation Interpretation: eg not remembering past searches and repeatedly searching same term

 ### AgentBench: Evaluating LLMs as Agents
 [[Code](https://github.com/THUDM/AgentBench)]